 Vitamin C is crucial for collagen production, which is a huge selling point when it comes to serums with this ingredient.
 But in reality, topical products with vitamin C will only aid with collagen production if you are eating sparingly with vitamin C rich foods.
 Which you of course shouldn’t.
 Read this post to understand more about why you need vitamin C in your diet.

 Retinol will increase the production of hyaluronic acid, which makes your skin hydrated and plump.
 And less prone to fine lines.
+If you want more tips on how to increase your own Hyaluronic acid production, then see this post.

 Vitamin C will not impact the hyaluronic acid content.
 But one of the vitamin C derivatives, magnesium ascorbyl phosphate, has been shown to have a hydrating effect.
 By decreasing transepidermal water loss.